avinetworks/owasp-crs-technical-discussion/language-draft.md

 setvar:'tx.restricted_extensions=.asa/ .asax/ .ascx/ .axd/ .backup/ .bak/ .bat/ .cdx/ .cer/ .cfg/ .cmd/ .com/ .config/ .conf/ .cs/ .csproj/ .csr/ .dat/ .db/ .dbf/ .dll/ .dos/ .htr/ .htw/ .ida/ .idc/ .idq/ .inc/ .ini/ .key/ .licx/ .lnk/ .log/ .mdb/ .old/ .pass/ .pdb/ .pol/ .printer/ .pwd/ .resources/ .resx/ .sql/ .sys/ .vb/ .vbs/ .vbproj/ .vsdisco/ .webinfo/ .xsd/ .xsx/'"
 ```

-There is no difference between a string and an int in modsec.
+There is no difference between a `string` and an `int` in modsec.
 But there are different comparison operators which generate problems.
 This should be detected and/or the right operator should be clear from the context.
-If we need a string as an Int (for example the value of the Content-Lenght header, we should have to express this explicitly.
+If we need a `string` as an `int` (for example the value of the Content-Lenght header, we should have to express this explicitly.

 ## Variables ##